aamanrebello/Note-recording-REST-API/README.md

-PERSONAL NOTE TAKER API
+PERSONAL NOTE TAKER REST API
 ----
 **FUNCTIONALITY**
 -

- Allows a user to register on the API's database with a user ID.
-Allows the user to save new personal notes, update (rewrite, append, prepend) them, list them out, delete them or transfer them to an "archive" file.
+ Allows a user to register on the API's database with a user ID (POST).
+Allows the user to save new personal notes (POST), update (PUT - rewrite, append, prepend) them, list them out (GET), delete them (DELETE) or transfer them to an "archive" file (PUT).

  Notes are stored in *text files*.
 Each user has his/her own folder in which his/her notes are stored.
 All users' names and ID's are listed on a *.mdb* (Microsoft Access) database.
 All of these storage files/folders are stored in a parent folder called "Storage".

 **ABOUT THE PROJECT**
 -
- - The API is written in Python.
+ - The REST API is written in Python.
 It uses the *Flask* framework to create the API.

  - It stores personal notes as *.txt* files.
 This is because *.txt* files are easier to manipulate and manage, and cheaper to store, than other data structures like databases.
 They can be compressed, archived, or put on *AWS* services like *S3* more easily.
 Python dictionaries etc. do not provide the same capability for storage.

  - User details (Name, User ID) and records of notes and archives are stored in a Microsoft Access *.mdb* database. .
 Microsoft Access is probably not the best choice of engine,  but it was chosen for ease of implementation.
 The engine can easily be changed by suitable modifications.

- - For posting, updating notes and creating new users, necessary data is sent from a client program via *json*.
+ - For posting, updating notes and creating new users, necessary data is sent from a client program via *json* (see *Client* folder).

  - Each functionality e.g. listing notes, saving new notes etc. is in a separate API in a separate *.py* file.
 The programs listen on different ports.
 This makes the application more conducive to scaling up and adding new functionality.